Recommended Technology Books (for modern citizens)

 now-famous paper "Extra-Terrestrial Relays," which anticipated many of the developments of the next fifty years.
 For five

-thirty years, it changed forever.
-Newer, faster communication toppled tyranny, won wars, and changed history all the way from
+years, it changed forever.
+Newer, faster communication toppled tyranny, won wars, and changed history all the way from the

-the second Russian Revolution to the Gulf war.
-Here is the story of the stranger-than-fiction mishaps, oversights, capricious
+second Russian Revolution to the Gulf war.
+Here is the story of the stranger-than-fiction mishaps, oversights, capricious acts

-acts of fate, and incredible human energy that eventually transformed the earth into our modern global village.
-Clarke brings
+of fate, and incredible human energy that eventually transformed the earth into our modern global village.
+Clarke brings unique

-unique expertise and a lifetime of experience to How the World Was One.
-Beginning with submarine cables, through the
+expertise and a lifetime of experience to How the World Was One.
+Beginning with submarine cables, through the development of

-development of fiber optics and communications satellites, and then projecting far into a future of neutrino, gravitational,
+fiber optics and communications satellites, and then projecting far into a future of neutrino, gravitational, and tachyon

-and tachyon (faster than light) communications, Arthur C. Clarke shows how these remarkable innovations shaped and changed the
+(faster than light) communications, Arthur C. Clarke shows how these remarkable innovations shaped and changed the earth--and

-for a few dwindling tribes in (alas) equally dwindling forests, the human race has now become almost a single entity, divided
+a few dwindling tribes in (alas) equally dwindling forests, the human race has now become almost a single entity, divided by

-by time zones rather rather than by natural frontiers of geography.
-The same TV news networks cover the globe; the world's
+time zones rather rather than by natural frontiers of geography.
+The same TV news networks cover the globe; the world's markets

-markets are linked by the most complex machine ever devised by mankind -- the international
+are linked by the most complex machine ever devised by mankind -- the international telephone/telex/fax/data

 - Excerpt from Preface, Page 2, Paragraph 2 Despite the linguistic, religious, and cultural barriers